 Admins can set a specific amount of time that each agent will have to review customer details before the call is initiated to prevent a loss in productivity.
 The Preview mode is ideal for follow-up calls or smaller virtual contact centers.

 Five9’s robust list management capabilities prevent agents from working on the same call list from calling the same lead by automatically synching campaign list progress among active agents.

-Most importantly, Five9 provides realtime Do Not Call List compliance.
+Most importantly, Five9 provides real-time Do Not Call List compliance.
 This ensures that any automated calls are in complete compliance with the Telephone Consumer Protection Act (TCPA.)

 It also offers web callback capabilities so customers can select their preferred time to receive a call from an agent.
-Companies can integrate the web callback tool into their website, which also allows customers to provide more specific information about their inquiry.
+Companies can integrate the web callback tool into their website, which also allows customers to provide more specific information about their inquiries.